Werner von Bolton

 Werner von Bolton (8 April 1868 – 28 October 1912) was a German chemist and materials scientist.
-He devised a technique for producing filaments for incandescent light bulb made out of tantalum in 1902.
+In 1902 he devised a technique for producing filaments for incandescent light bulbs made of tantalum.

 Life

-Werner von Bolton was born in Tbilisi, Georgia.
+Werner von Bolton was born in Tiflis, Russian Empire.
 He went on to study Chemistry at the Technische Hochschule Berlin and in Leipzig.
 Post-Graduation, von Bolton worked at the company Siemens & Halske in Berlin.
 In 1895 he achieved his doctorate.

 In 1902 von Bolton detected the benefits of using Tantalum as a material in the production of filaments.
 Tantalum allowed for a greater luminosity with lower energy consumption when compared with previous alternatives such as coal.

 In 1905, Siemens & Halske awarded von Bolton the position of director of the first central laboratory of the company, later the Physics and Chemistry laboratory.

 After 1910, the bulbs with a tantalum filament were replaced by those with a tungsten filament.

 Von Bolton died in Berlin on 28 October 1912.
 He is honoured with the Boltonstraße, a street named after him in Siemensstadt, an area of Berlin's Spandau district.